ybai55/Mutant/doc/adr/1-first-mvp-architecture/mvp-architecture.md

   itself.
 - Using Docker from the start will smooth the eventual transition to clustered and distributed architectures (e.g, Kubernetes, ECS)
-- In order to support languages other than Python, Chroma will need to provide libraries in those languages capable of connecting to the backend protocol.
+- In order to support languages other than Python, Mutant will need to provide libraries in those languages capable of connecting to the backend protocol.